ExertisMicro-P/Bang-Nokia/README.md

 * Remove any mention of `grid_*` or `container_*` classes from other CSS files.
 * Scope `_reset.scss` styles within a microsite specific container class.
 * Use semantic `<hX>` tags where appropriate.
+* Standardise the naming format of images for better maintainability

 ## Getting started